ubports/docs.ubports.com/appdev/clickable/setup.rst

     clickable setup-docker

-For other modern GNU/Linux distributions, you can install from the git repository:
+For other modern GNU/Linux distributions, you can install from the git repository.
+Note: You must have adb and docker installed on your system.

 ::